sugatobagchi/SugatoBagchi/README.md

 ### About Me 💻
 🎓 I’m an Open-Source enthusiast & a fresher pursuing my Bachelors in Computer Science & Engineering. </br>
 👨‍💻  I am passionate about Web Dev, Machine Learning & Competitive Programming.
-Apart from that, I am passionate about learning new things. </br>
+Apart from that, I am an enthusiast about learning new things. </br>

 ### My Experiences 🙌
 - [GSSoC'21](https://gssoc.girlscript.tech/index.html#) Participant - My First open-source event as a participant.
-Attended webinars on Git & Github.
+Attended webinars on how to use Github.
 Working on projects related to my technical skills.

 ### Technical Skills 📖
 - Programming Languages: Java, Python, JavaScript.